 Childbirth Information Is What?

-Have you even been told that you need skills?
+Have you ever been told that you need skills?
 Probably not so much!
 There’s just no societal expectation that you become a skilled birthing mother and skilled birth-coaching dad.

 There is friction between words: information, knowledge, preparation, education, skills when applied to childbirth.
 Birthing Better families are very, very clear and we want to share that with you.